wptrainingteam/managing-spam-on-a-site/README.md

 **Managaing Spam using the Akismet Anti-Spam Plugin**

 Akismet Anti-Spam is a popular WordPress plugin used on millions of websites.
-[More information to be entered here].
 In order to use the Akisment plugin, you will first need sign up for the Akisment service using a WordPress.com account which in turn will provide you with an API key.
 It would be advisable to do this before installing and settin up the plugin.

 **Generate an API key••